New Sainsbury's boss says focus is on crisis, not strategic thinking

-LONDON, July 1 (Reuters) - The new chief executive of Sainsbury’s said his focus was on steering Britain’s second biggest supermarket group through the coronavirus crisis rather than new strategic thinking.
+LONDON (Reuters) - The new chief executive of Sainsbury’s (SBRY.L) said his focus was on steering Britain’s second biggest supermarket group through the coronavirus crisis rather than new strategic thinking.

 Simon Roberts succeeded Mike Coupe as CEO on June 1.